Jellyfish-Insights/aurelia/docs/running_manually.md

   - [node v9.11.1](https://nodejs.org/dist/v9.11.1/docs/api/);
   - [npm 5.6.0](https://www.npmjs.com/package/npm/v/5.6.0).

-obs: If you already have another version of node and npm we recommend take a look on the [n package](https://github.com/tj/n) or use the whole systems as a docker container as presented [here](../run_on_docker.md).
+obs: If you already have another version of node and npm we recommend take a look at the [n package](https://github.com/tj/n) or use the whole systems as a docker container as presented [here](../run_on_docker.md).

 ### System Bootstrap

-You'll need to setup a few things:
+You'll need to set up a few things:
   - Install front-end dependencies;
   - Create initial migration;
   - Place the credential files.